Iraiyanar Akapporul: Modern editions and translations

 The text of the Akapporul is almost always printed together with the commentary of Nakkiranar, and the two are usually treated as a unity.
-T. G. Aravamuthan suggests that Ilampuranar, the author of a celebrated 11th-12th century commentary on the Tolkappiyam, also wrote a second commentary on the work, but this is no longer extant.

 The Akapporul was transmitted for several centuries in the form palm-leaf manuscripts.
 The first printed edition was prepared by Damodaram Pillai in 1883.
 The first critical edition, based on a comparison of all manuscript copies that were then available, was prepared in 1939 by K.V.
 Govindaraja Mudaliyar and M.V.
 Venugopala Pillai.
 A second critical edition, which took into account a few additional manuscripts that came to light subsequently, was published by the Saiva Siddhantha Works Publishing Society in 1969.

 An English translation of the nūṟpās and commentary was published by Buck and Paramasivan in 1997.
-A new translation, with annotations, under preparation by a team of scholars including Jean-Luc Chevillard, Thomas Lehmann and Takanobu Takahashi, was scheduled to be published in 2008.
+Eva Wilden, Jean-Luc Chevillard, Thomas Lehmann and Takanobu Takahashi, published their translation as An annotated translation of Kalaviyal ,alias Iraiyanar Akapporul in 2003.

 In 2012 Ir̲aiyan̲ār Akapporuḷ : Text, Transliteration and Translations in English Verse and Prose was edit by V. Ramasamy was published by the Central Institute of Classical Tamil in Chennai.